Readings and Prayers for St. Louis-Marie de Montfort's Total Consecration to Jesus through Mary

 Day 5 of 33:

-Imitation of Christ, by Thomas á Kempis: Book 3, Chapter 40
+Meditate on Imitation of Christ, by Thomas á Kempis: Book 3, Chapter 40

 Forsooth of my very nothingness; and this is most vain.
 Truly vainglory is an evil plague, because it draws away from true glory, and robs us of heavenly grace.
 For, while a man takes complacency in himself, he displeases Thee; while he wants for human applause, he is deprived of true virtues.
 But true, glory and holy exultation is to glory in Thee, and not in one's self; to rejoice in Thy Name, but not in one's own strength.
 To find pleasure in no creature, save only for Thy sake.
 Let Thy Name be praised, not mine; let Thy work be magnified, not mine; let Thy Holy Name be blessed, but let nothing be attributed to me of the praise of men.
 Thou art my glory; Thou art the exultation of my heart; in Thee, will I glory and rejoice all the day; but for myself, I will glory in nothing but in my infirmities.